devanlai/devanlai.github.io/aboutme.md

 nav-url: ""
 ---

-I’m a firmware/embedded software engineer working in the Bay Area.
-I currently work at Davis Instruments as a Senior Firmware Engineer, where I serve as a jack of all trades helping connect weather stations to the internet.

-I regularly work on all aspects of firmware, whether it's bringing up a board for the first time, optimizing a device driver, instrumenting the RTOS, or just writing plain old business logic.

-I thrive on debugging problems at all layers of the stack.
-Whether it's a logic analyzer capture or server logs, I avail myself of all troubleshooting information, regardless of the domain.
-Some days I step through the firmware with the debugger in the morning and step through the companion Android application in the afternoon.

-As an engineer at a small company, I solicit design input across team boundaries and strive to make decisions that are best for the product and company as a whole, not just for my own piece of the puzzle.
+## Who Am I?

+I am a firmware engineer based in the San Francisco Bay Area currently working at [Davis Instruments](https://www.davisinstruments.com/).
+I have seven years of professional experience contributing to embedded products at all stages of the product life cycle, from sketching out diagrams on the whiteboard to flashing boards on the factory floor.

+I'm not a full-stack developer, but you might say I'm a full-stack debugger - I'm not afraid to diagnose problems at any layer, from the hardware all the way up to the backend server.
+I may have never written an Android application, but that's never stopped me from sending patches to the mobile application team.

+I am something of a developer tools geek - I am just as comfortable scripting APIs as I am plumbing through Makefiles or automating the debugger.
+I try to understand the tools at my disposal to the fullest and when appropriate, I'm not above [building my own tools]({{site.baseurl}}/projects/dap42).

 ## My history

 I grew up hacking on Python scripts through high school, mostly writing simple CGI scripts (back when shared hosting was the standard).

 In college, I studied [EECS](https://eecs.berkeley.edu) at UC Berkeley, where I picked up a bit of EE and a lot of CS.
-After about a semester, I joined [CalSol, the solar vehicle team](https://calsol.berkeley.edu/) for fun because someone promised me cookies.
+After about a semester, I joined [CalSol, the solar vehicle team](https://calsol.berkeley.edu/) because someone promised there would be cookies.
 I ended up spending most of my time at CalSol, where I:

 * Built a telemetry system, a couple of times.
 * Soldered a few boards, plus a few square meters of solar array.